afdp/afdp.github.io/index.md

 * Benchmarks and optimization of agile data pipeline frameworks
 * Solutions to data integration and exchange problems within ETL pipelines.

-In particular we encourage:
+In particular, we encourage:
 * Agile functional data methodologists
-* Authors of ETL frameworks, streaming libraries and databases, reactive streaming, streaming benchmarks, high performance workflow engines
+* Authors of ETL frameworks, streaming libraries and databases, reactive streaming, streaming benchmarks, high-performance workflow engines
-* Position papers on use of agile and functional data methodologies
+* Position papers on the use of agile and functional data methodologies
 * Descriptions of environments for interactive and live programming with data
 * Benchmarks of state-of-the-art solutions for agile functional data pipelines.